machal/cssmine-content/content/fallback-strategy.md

 *Jeremy Keith*

-The aim of progressive enhancement is to guarantee content and main function accessibility, regardless of the user's technological equipment.
+The aim of progressive enhancement is to guarantee content and main function accessibility, regardless of the user’s technological equipment.

-Progressive enhancement is an approach that will guarantee the "*dinosaur-resistance*” of your code.
-So now let's take a look at various strategies for older browsers.
+Progressive enhancement is an approach that will guarantee the “*dinosaur-resistance*” of your code.
+So now let’s take a look at various strategies for older browsers.